Micro and Miniature Electromagnetic Flow Meters: Small Size, Big Impact—Precision Measurement Empowers High-Precision Industries

 Take two typical scenarios as examples:

-Medical equipment (such as hemodialysis machines, automated dispensing systems): The formulation of the medication solution and the delivery of saline must be precise down to the milliliter—or even micro-liter level.
-The tubing is extremely thin (DN6 to DN15 are common), and the fluids may be corrosive (such as disinfectants), while the equipment itself must fit into an incredibly compact space.
-Traditional mechanical or ultrasonic flow meters often fall short due to their bulky size, insufficient accuracy, lack of corrosion resistance, or susceptibility to interference—making them ill-suited for this application.
+Medical devices (such as hemodialysis machines, automated dispensing systems): The formulation of the medication solution and the delivery of saline must be precise down to the milliliter—or even micro-liter level.
+The tubing is extremely thin (DN6 to DN15 is common), and the fluids may be corrosive (such as disinfectants), while the equipment itself must fit into an incredibly compact space.
+Traditional mechanical or ultrasonic flow meters may fall short due to their bulky size, insufficient accuracy, lack of corrosion resistance, or susceptibility to interference.

-Wastewater treatment (such as the precise dosing process): The dosage of chemical agents such as flocculants and carbon sources directly affects both the treatment efficiency and the cost.
-Typically, the dosing points are located in bypass lines or small pipelines (DN15–DN50), where flow rates are minimal and may even fluctuate—especially when driven by metering pumps.
-Therefore, flow meters used in these applications must be resistant to corrosive media, offer rapid response times, maintain high accuracy, and reliably capture pulsating flow patterns.
+Wastewater treatment (e.g., precise dosing processes): The dosage of chemical agents such as flocculants and carbon sources directly affects both the treatment efficiency and the cost.
+Typically, the dosing points are located in bypass lines or small pipelines (DN15–DN50), where flow rates are minimal and may even fluctuate intermittently—especially when driven by metering pumps.
+Therefore, the flow meters used must be resistant to corrosive media, offer rapid response times, maintain high accuracy, and reliably capture these pulsating flow conditions.

 These scenes collectively call out: A compact, high-precision, corrosion-resistant solution capable of measuring ultra-low/pulsating flow rates.